AlchemistSimulator/Alchemist/src/orchid/resources/wiki/use/quickstart.md

 ## The build script

-Let's explain how things work by looking at the `build.gradle.kts` script.
+Let's explain how things work by looking at the.

 ### Importing Alchemist